← Back to Chapters

 Our paths crossed again in the library's physics section two weeks later.
 Golden evening light slanted through tall windows, dust motes dancing like particles in superposition.
 We reached for the same book, "Advanced Thermodynamics in Turbine Design", the last copy.
 "I need this for Professor Sharma's assignment," she said.
 "Fluid mechanics lab report," I countered.
 Two fingers firmly stuck on the book's spine.
 "Due tomorrow?"
 "Day after."
 "Mine's tomorrow.
 Sorry for your loss" Challenge sparked in her eyes.
 "We're both losing energy standing here, arguing" The words escaped before my calculations could stop them.
 "Conservation of energy suggests we share the book", blood rushed through his cheeks as he completed, "over chai?"
 She laughed, a sound like wind chimes.
 "Did you just use thermodynamics to ask me out?"
 "Is it working?"
 "Depends.
 Are you accounting for entropy?"
 "I always factor in chaos when asking beautiful girls or junior physicists for chai."
 "So you think I'm beautiful?"
 "I did say 'or.'"

-After the meeting, Vikram's corporate mask cracked in the elevator's privacy.
-His reflection in the polished steel showed someone tired of defending what others refused to see.
-He pulled out his phone and texted: "Manager shot down the raise.
-Company policy... sorry akka.
+He pulled out his phone and typed: "Manager shot down the raise.
+Says company policy... sorry akka.
 How's your day going?"

 "Sir, I've dedicated five years to this department."
 Her voice rose despite her training.
 "My research has brought in two major grants.
 I've published twelve papers.."